austin-cuddeback/gitflow-playground/README.md

             # Replace <branch_name> with the name of the branch where the merge was performed.

     By reverting the merge commit, you effectively undo the changes introduced by the merge.

+## Recieving a `failed to push some refs` error upon trying to push code:
+You can recieve this error for many reasons.
+Though, most of the time it means that the remote branch is ahead of your local branch.
+Let's look at a couple of scenarios:

+1.Another developer pushed a commit to the same branch The error in your terminal looks like this:

+            To git@git.testdomain.com:sometest.git
+            ! [rejected] your-branch -] your-branch (non-fast-forward)
+When this occurs, the head sits at different positions on the same code timeline, and Git does not know how to handle it.
+This is because the origin repository is ahead of where you currently are.
+To fix this issue, run git pull on your local repository.
+This should allow you to push to origin again.

+            git pull origin [your-branch]
+            git push origin [your-branch]

+2.You got a ‘master (non-fast-forward)’ error with a ‘failed to push some refs to’ error

+A git fast-forward happens when the ref pointer gets moved forward in the commit history.
+However, if your code diverges before it reaches the latest commit, it can cause the non-fast-forward issue and lead to a failed to push some refs to error.

+To solve this issue, you can pull with the --rebase flag. --rebase will let you move your intended files to commit over to the latest pull code.

+Here is how to pull with --rebase:

+        git pull --rebase origin [branch]

+### How to prevent this error:
+To prevent failed to push some refs to errors in Git, it is good practice to avoid having multiple developers work on the same branch simultaneously.
+Instead, use feature branches that merge into a master branch or something equivalent.

+If you get a failed to push some refs to error, the main thing to do is git pull to bring your local repo up to date with the remote.
+Avoid employing the --force flag when using git pull and prevent other developers’ accidental overwrites of committed features.

+Use the --rebase flag instead to avoid other errors from occurring while fixing your original failed to push some refs to error.